RuralAnemone/the-quotebook/README.md

 > your hair smells like dog silk

 \- the bean

 ---
 > Sarena you look like a fetus

 \- Heidi

 ---
 > Wheres the grooming????

 \- Isaac

+---
+> you guys are like jesse and walter in the computer science field

+\- athaliah, on brady and I giving the robot AIDS

+---